Courses

 Overseas applicants must make payment in pounds sterling, at no cost to

-.
+the Society.
 Payment can be by credit card (Visa or MasterCard only) or

 by direct transfer, for which bank details can be supplied on request.